6-Month-Old Baby's Food Chart And Recipes

 3. You can add a dash of cinnamon to the puree to enhance its palatability.
 Alternatively, you may boil a small cinnamon stick with apple slices and remove it before mashing the slices to puree.

 A mom of two, Umaima is a blogger who loves developing healthy recipes for her children.
-In one of her kitchen adventures, she flavored her six-month-old’s apple puree with cinnamon and noted her reaction.
+In one of her kitchen adventures, she flavored her six-months-old’s apple puree with cinnamon and noted her reaction.
 She says, “Instead of adding cinnamon powder to the puree, I steamed the apple with a cinnamon stick.
 It ensured that only the lovely aroma of cinnamon penetrated the apple, lightly flavoring its flesh.
 Voila, Nabeel gulped the spiced cinnamon apple puree with gusto (i).”

 3. Banana puree